International Business Machines Corporation (IBM)

 David Grossman – Stifel Nicolaus

-The next question comes from Mark Moskowitz with JPMorgan.
+The next question comes from Peter J. Misek with Jefferies LLC.
 You may ask your question.

 The next question comes from Keith Bachman with Bank of Montreal.
 You may ask your question.

-The last question comes from Chris Whitmore with Deutsche Bank.
-You may ask your question.
+Thank you.
+The last question comes from Jim Suva with Citi.
+You may ask you question.